Zachery2008/product/README.md

 ipconfig
 ```

-3. You can see the IPv4 Address that starts with 172.... in the Enthernet, replace this value to config.hostIP which is in /ReprocessV1/config.js.
+3. You can see the IPv4 Address that starts with 172.... in the Enthernet, replace this value to axios url's IP in /ReprocessV1/sendAssessment.js.
 This IP address is the way that container reaches to your host.

 4. Build the Reprocess image by running the Dockerfile in terminal:
 ```sh